-Fast food is the quickest and cheapest option to satisfy these cravings and therefore contributes to weight gain the most.
-In addition to this, sweet treats are also sought after but should be avoided in order to maintain the weight.
+Fast food is the quickest and cheapest option to satisfy these cravings and therefore contributes to Seroquel weight gain the most.
+In addition to this, sweet treats are also sought after but should be avoided to maintain weight.

-Personal Factors That Influence Seroquel Weight Gain
+Personal Factors That Influence Quetiapine Weight Gain

 - BMI (body mass index)

-- diet quality
+- Diet quality

-- sleep quality
+- Sleep quality

-- physical activity
+- Physical activity

-- stress level
+- Stress level